 Here are 6 of the world's most antioxidant-rich foods:

 Regular cacao is well known for its high antioxidant content and Aduna Super-Cacao Powder takes this to new levels.
-With 2x the flavanol content of regular cacao powder, it is an antioxidant powerhouse.
-It is also the first cacao scientifically proven to support healthy blood flow, ensuring an even greater supply of nutrients, water and oxygen to the skin, supporting a healthy cell turnover and giving you a glowing, blemish-free complexion.
+With 80x more antioxidants than green tea and 15x more than blueberries, it is an antioxidant powerhouse.
+It is also the first cacao powder that has been scientifically proven to support healthy blood flow thanks to its high flavanol content.
+Adding Super-Cacao into your diet helps ensure an even greater supply of nutrients, water and oxygen gets to the skin, supporting a healthy cell turnover and giving you a glowing, blemish-free complexion.
 Who needed a better excuse to enjoy healthy chocolate treats every day!

 Cherries are rich in antioxidants and flavonoids and have a considerable amount of skin-loving vitamins A and C. The fruit's dark red colour comes from its high content of antioxidants.
 A perfect snack for the 3pm slump!

 The African superfruit baobab has the highest antioxidant content of any fruit according to The Journal of Nutrition.
-Baobab powder has twice the antioxidants gram per gram of goji berries and more than blueberries and pomegranates combined.
+Baobab powder has 20x the antioxidants of green tea and more than blueberries and pomegranates combined.
 A single serving of Aduna Baobab Superfruit Powder (2-3 teaspoons) also provides 33% of your daily Vitamin C requirement.
 Vitamin C is essential for skin health, supporting collagen formation and protecting the cells from oxidative stress and your body can’t make its own so you need to get a good supply from food every day.